Drew Simshaw

 Bio:

-Drew Simshaw is a legal scholar and educator whose work bridges emerging technologies, legal ethics, and access to justice, with a practice background in communications and technology law advocacy on behalf of public interest organizations.
-He earned his B.A. from the University of Washington, his J.D. from the Indiana University Maurer School of Law—where he served as an Articles Editor for the Federal Communications Law Journal—and his LL.M. in Advocacy with distinction from Georgetown University Law Center.
+Professor Simshaw holds a B.A. from the University of Washington, a J.D. from Indiana University Maurer School of Law—where he served as Articles Editor for the Federal Communications Law Journal—and an LL.M. in Advocacy with distinction from Georgetown Law.